rivm-syso/SBooScripts/vignettes/Development/SolversandApproxFun.md

 ```

 For Steady State solving the emissions need to be provided in a
-dataframe consisting of two columns (\$Abr (for abbreviation of the
+dataframe consisting of two columns (**Abr** (for abbreviation of the
-compartment) and Emis (the emission to the compartment)).
-This dataframe
+compartment) and **Emis** (the *constant* emission to the compartment)).
-cannot be time-dependent, as this goes against the principles for
+This dataframe cannot be time-dependent, as this goes against the
-solving steady state.
+principles for solving steady state.
 We will now create our dummy data.

 The emissions are assumed to be going into the model as kg/s.
 In theory,
 you can choose any mass/s (like tonnes or mol) unit; what you put in is